Zhong County

 Zhong County or Zhongxian (忠县 (忠縣, Zhōng Xiàn)) is a county of Chongqing Municipality, China.
 The name "Zhong" (忠) means "loyalty."
 It is named after the historical story of General Ba Manzi, who chose to be killed to keep his Kingdom together.
-Emperor 李世民Li Shimin of the Tang Dynasty named Zhong County "Loyalty County" to honor General Ba Manzi.
+Emperor Li Shimin (李世民) of the Tang Dynasty named Zhong County "Loyalty County" to honor General Ba Manzi.

 The Shibaozhai Temple, which was endangered by the rising waters caused by the Three Gorges Dam, is located there.
 Zhong County has two Yangtze River crossings: the Zhongxian Yangtze River Bridge and Zhongzhou Yangtze River Bridge.

 History

 Linjiang County (临江县) was established under Ba Commandery (巴郡) in the Han dynasty.
 In Western Wei, Lin Prefecture (临州, Linzhou) was established, with Linjiang as its seat.
 In the Tang dynasty, it was renamed Zhong Prefecture (忠州, Zhongzhou, literally "loyal prefecture").
 In 1913, Zhongzhou was replaced by Zhong County.

 Scenic places

 Lord Bai's Memorial Hall is located in the west of Zhong county.
 It was built in honor of Bai Juyi.
 Bai was a well-known poet and influential minister of the Tang Dynasty (618-907).

 Shibaozhai is one of the most well-known places in Zhong County and is located thirty-eight kilometers away from the main city of Zhong County.
 The local government constructed a protection in 2005 due to the rising water levels from the Three Gorges Dam and reopened it in 2009 for tourists.

 Beacon of Three Kingdoms is Zhong county's most well-known new attraction stage.
 It is a live-action stage show based on the Three Kingdoms period, which was built in July 2013.
 The live stage features a three-dimensional projection with live horses and actors.
 It is about 7 miles away from the main city of Zhong County.